sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --worker-name worker1

--P --server-passwd          Set your pool server password.
+-P -pw --server-passwd		Set your pool server password
 				Usely not needed.
 				May be mandatory for pools where you register and have an username.

 				Example:
 				TBMiner --server_passwd xxx

--o --http-path              Set to specify a http path for pool if needed.
+-o -hp --http-path		Set to specify a http path for pool if needed.
 				This is for API endpoints.
 				Most pools do not have API endpoints.

 				Example:
 			    	If you are provided with a pool URL like this: eu1-zil.shardpool.io:5000/api, the --http_path is /api.

 				The correct setting would be:
 			    	TBMiner --algo zil --hostname eu1-zil.shardpool.io --http-path /api --port 5000 --wallet zil1xrv7nsssq3t08mjjgh26ux58pml22afdpx2sf6

 -s --ssl                    Use a SSL connection to pool.
                             A flag to enable a SSL encrypted connection to the pool.